Daanika Gordon

 Biography

-Daanika Gordon is an Assistant Professor of Sociology at Tufts University.
+Daanika Gordon is an Associate Professor of Sociology at Tufts University.
 Her research examines the institutional and interactional mechanisms that undergird contemporary racial inequality in the city.
 Specifically, she investigates the ties between segregation, urban governance, and policing, with a focus on how organizational processes intervene between structural inequalities and everyday experiences.
 Drawing on theories of race and racism, law in action, organizations, and the urban political economy, Dr. Gordon's scholarship analyzes 1) policing as a tool of urban governance, 2) racial inequalities as outcomes of seemingly race-neutral organizational policies, and 3) segregation as a relational and dynamically produced social structure.

 These themes are reflected in Dr. Gordon's first book, Policing the Racial Divide: Urban Growth Politics and the Remaking of Segregation (NYU Press 2022), which was the 2023 winner of the Edwin H. Sutherland Book Award, presented by the Law and Society Division of the Society for the Study of Social Problems.